RphWbr/visiannot/doc/source/userguide-configuration.rst

 The "Background color (signal plot)" spin boxes specify the background color of ViSiAnnoT plots.

-The "Annotations base directory" line edit specifies the base directory where to save the annotations (both events and image extraction).
-A sub-directory is automatically created with the recording name (*i.e.* the name of the folder containing the video files).
-So the base directory can be the same for several recordings.
+The "Annotations directory" line edit specifies the directory where to save the annotations (both events and image extraction). **Make sure to change this directory when switching to another recording**.

 The "from cursor durations" spin boxes table specifies the list of temporal range durations for defining a new temporal range beginning at the current temporal cursor (see section :ref:`sec-fast-nav`).